 - Dean of Students; Assistant Deans

-- Vice President of Employee Relations & Engagement
+- Vice President of Human Resources

 - Title IX Coordinator; Civil Rights Investigator

 - Community Directors and Community Advisors

 - Athletic Directors, Coaches, Athletic Trainers

 - Residence Hall Desk Attendants

 - Student Group/Club Advisors

 - Director of Student Health

 - Director of Co-ops and Careers

+- FitWell Employees

-All CSAs should encourage any person who reports a crime or other incident involving campus security to notify the Wentworth Police immediately.
+All CSAs should encourage anyone who reports a crime or other incident involving campus security to notify the Wentworth Police immediately.
 Any CSA who receives a report of an incident involving a crime or campus security matter must contact Wentworth Police immediately and inform the Department of the incident consistent with the confidentiality considerations discussed below.
-CSA reports are used by the institution to compile statistics for Clery Act reporting and to help determine if there is a serious or continuing threat to the safety of the campus community that would require an alert (i.e., a timely warning or emergency notification).
-However, those responsibilities can usually be met without disclosing personally identifying information.
-A CSA report does not need to automatically result in the initiation of a police or disciplinary investigation if the victim does not want to pursue this action.
+The institution uses CSA reports to compile statistics for Clery Act reporting and to help determine if there is a serious or continuing threat to the safety of the campus community that would require an alert (i.e., a timely warning or emergency notification).
+However, those responsibilities can usually be met without disclosing personally-identifying information.
+A CSA report does not need to automatically initiate a police or disciplinary investigation if the victim does not want to pursue this action.